EdiWang/Edi.WordFilter/README.md

 #### TrieTreeWordFilter

-> This is written by ChatGPT, it's faster than my `HashTableWordFilter`.

 The `FilterContent()` method in the `TrieTreeWordFilter` class is used to filter sensitive words from a given string content.
 It uses a Trie data structure to efficiently find and replace sensitive words with asterisks (*).

 This method is efficient for filtering sensitive words, especially when there is a large set of words to filter.
 However, it assumes that the Trie tree has been properly initialized with all the sensitive words.